-This strategic objective outlines BEREC's role in promoting the interests of EU citizens and protecting the interests of vulnerable end-user groups.
+This strategic objective outlines BERECs role in promoting the interests of EU citizens and the protection of the interests of vulnerable end-user groups.
 It includes a role for BEREC to study demand side aspects of the market, to monitor market evolutions and, to the extent possible, respond to ensure end-users' continued ability to use the services of their choice, at appropriate levels of price and quality.

-BEREC will continue to plan its annual work around these three strategic objectives for the period 2018-2020 and, in doing so, will take into special consideration the 5 strategic priorities listed below.
+BEREC will continue to plan its annual work around these three strategic objectives for the period 2018-2020 and in doing so, take special consideration to the 5 strategic priorities listed below.
 The strategic priorities are based on the market developments outlined in the previous section and point to particular areas of interest that BEREC should cover under one or several of the strategic objectives in the medium-term.
-The strategic priorities will not define the full scope of BEREC work for 2018-2020, but will be recurring topics in the Work Programmes for the coming three years.
+The strategic priorities will not define the full scope of BEREC work for 2018-2020, but will be recurring topics in the work programmes for the coming three years.
 The order in which the priorities are listed does not imply a ranking.